I have been looking for a fast wide-field astrophotography setup for fullframe DSLR imaging, as well as ASI CMOS imaging.

 The reducer comes with two metal caps, nicely machined in aluminum, that serve as dust covers.
 One is M48 female, the other I guess M74 male.

-Rotation of the camera can be done by a giant (in respect) 3″ rotator, that holds the complete rear-end assembly of focusser, reducer and camera.
+Rotation of the camera can be done by a “giant” (in respect) 3″ rotator, that holds the complete rear-end assembly of focusser, reducer and camera.
 A tension knob allows you to unblock the rotator.
 Also the rotation friction can be adjusted using a few screws, however this is not recommanded.
 As small as this scope is, you can also slightly unscrew the scope collar itself and rotate the entire scope assembly.
+And on top of that you can easily rotate everything also by a second rotation ring at the end of the reducer.

 When using a DSLR on this scope, the image you get is upright.
 That means it’s easy to use it also for bird imaging or other daylight applications.